ResearchObject/ro-crate-py/CONTRIBUTING.md

 When you're done with your work, you can deactivate the virtual environment by typing `deactivate` on your shell.

-Before pushing any changes, make sure everything is ok by running the linting and testing commands as explained below.
+Before pushing any changes, make sure everything is fine by running the linting and testing commands as explained below.

 ### Linting

-ro-crate-py uses [flake8](https://github.com/PyCQA/flake8) for linting.
+ro-crate-py uses [Flake8](https://github.com/PyCQA/flake8) for linting.
 The configuration is in `setup.cfg` and it's picked up automatically.
-If you have a `venv` directory or any other directory you don't want to be checked by flake8, use the `--exclude` option.
+If you have a `venv` directory or any other directory you don't want to be checked by Flake8, use the `--exclude` option.

 ```
 pip install flake8
-flake8 --exclude venv .
+flake8 --exclude venv ./
 ```

 ### Testing